 Insurance underwriting does not earn consistent levels of profits.
 Property and casualty insurance companies sometimes face a year of losses, rather than profits, due to natural disasters such as hurricanes, floods or an overly active fire season.
 Occasionally, insurance underwriters go broke, and firms that rate the financial stability of insurance underwriters always list more than a few that are not financially sound.
-For example, Yamato Life Insurance Company, a leading Japanese firm that had been in business for nearly 100 years, took bankruptcy in October 2008.

 The insurance industry includes a wide variety of sectors and services.
 The most obvious are insurance underwriters that cover the risks and issue the policies, along with the agencies that sell insurance.
 However, there are also large numbers of consulting firms, claims processing firms, data collection firms and myriad other specialized fields serving the industry.

 In addition, there are insurance brokers, which have traditionally posted enviable profits.
 Insurance brokers represent the interests of corporate clients while finding their customers the best coverage at the best rates.

 Recent regulatory changes have heightened competition within the insurance industry—an area in which competition has always been fierce.
 Massive mergers and acquisitions have resulted, creating financial services mega-firms, some of which offer a broad range of services and products to their customers, from checking accounts to investment products to life insurance.
 In some cases, this strategy was a failure, most notably in Citigroup’s attempt to put together a financial empire by adding a major investment firm (Smith Barney) and a leading insurance company (Travelers) to its existing banking organization.